 Mag-Dhog Yolmowa Monastery(Aloobari Monastery) Darjeeling – A sanctum sanctorum of the Yolmo people.

-Mag-Dhog Yolmowa Monastery: A Symbol of World Peace and Yolmo Culture
+Mag-Dhog Yolmowa Monastery: A Symbol of World Peace and Yolmo Culture.

 Preserving Ancient Buddhist Manuscripts